Appearance

 Ignore comments by bots

 When a user posts a comment (whether via Reviewable or GiHub), we automatically snapshot all revisions to ensure that the comment's context is preserved.
-This can lead to a mess, though, if you're taking your time pushing commits to a PR before asking for a review and a bot (perhaps CI?) is posting comments as you go.
-There can be dozens of snapshotted revisions by the time you invite a reviewer!
+This can get messy if, for example, you push many commits before asking for a review and a bot (such as a CI bot) is posting comments as you go, resulting in dozens of snapshotted revisions by the time you invite a reviewer.

 To avoid this situation, Reviewable attempts to detect whether a comment was posted by a bot and avoids snapshotting revisions in that case.
 We detect bots by checking whether the username ends with [bot] (for GitHub app bots) or -bot, or the display name ends with (bot).
-If you have a favorite bot account changing its username could be tricky, but it should be easy to append (bot) to its name since that oughtn't be referenced anywhere.
+Changing a bot's username can be tricky, but it should be easy to append (bot) to its name since that oughtn't be referenced anywhere.

 Easy local revision checkout